 Two key insights arose from my initial conversations with people:

 Some products, like Facebook, approach news consumption from the perspective of an interpersonal standpoint by integrating their news with social media.
 Other products like Snapchat make use of various psychological tactics to keep their users' focus on the content at hand.
 Still, some others like the New York Times and Microsoft Edge's new tab page simply organize content in an intuitive manner.

-Based on my findings, I decided to first approach my designs through two constraints: firstly, online news consumption should be inclusive of and accessible to individuals with cognitive disabilities.
+Based on my findings, I decided to approach my designs through two constraints: firstly, online news consumption should be inclusive of and accessible to individuals with cognitive disabilities.
 Secondly, such an interface should be easily adaptable across different technological devices as a nod to the ecosystem of devices that we now live in.